How Barbara can help

 The Citizen’s Advice Bureau offers free, impartial and confidential advice on your rights and responsibilities.
 You can contact Salford CAB on 0844 826 9695 (or 0300 456 2554 from a mobile).
 The website is also very helpful http://salfordcab.org.uk/

 There is a strict convention at Westminster that Members of Parliament do not seek to intervene in matters affecting the constituents of other Members.
-In normal circumstances, therefore, I will only be able to pursue matters raised by my own constituents.
+In normal circumstances, therefore, Barbara will only be able to pursue matters raised by her own constituents.